uozuAho/pandemic_ddd/readme.md

 # todo
 - bug
+  - scenario
     - both players have 7 cards
     - on final action, player A shares knowledge to player B
     - expect: player B must discard, then player A's end of turn events occur
     - actual: player A end of turn events happen before player B gets to discard
+  - todo
+    - get scenario test to pass
+    - run other tests
+    - throw on non-discard action if any player must discard
+    - convert end-of-turn stuff to a process manager. existing problem: infect cities command is issued by 'do stuff after actions' and 'discard card'
 - outbreak:
   - some leftover epidemic scenarios:
     - epidemic can trigger outbreak